Jackson Wang drops sentimental acoustic version of 'Drive You Home'

 - READ MORE: Yugyeom – ‘Point Of View: U’ review: a triumphant introduction to his artistic independence

-‘Drive You Home’ was first released last month, and was a collaboration between Wang and the record-producer collective Internet Money.
-The singer had also dropped a live performance of the original track earlier this week.
+Released last month, ‘Drive You Home’ was a collaboration between Wang and the record-producer collective Internet Money.
+The singer had also dropped a live performance video of the original track earlier this week.

 “Im not sleeping , im dealing with the mix for songs , too many songs.
-20+ songs ,,, each one by one … , but im good, go to bed everyone, sleep tight and i miss u all,” he tweeted, after initially teasing the live performance of ‘Drive You Home’.
+20+ songs ,,, each one by one … , but im good, go to bed everyone, sleep tight and i miss u all,” he tweeted.